Power Rangers Ninja Storm

 Is it any good?

-Power Rangers Ninja Storm is loud and violent, but oddly clever at the same time.
+This installment in the Power Rangers universe is loud and violent, but oddly clever at the same time.
 The costumes are eye-popping, though some of the giant lizards or other bugaboos may unnerve younger or sensitive children.
 And the actors inside the costumes are personable and fun to watch, even relatable.
 Plus, some of the storylines are positively sci-fi brilliant, such as when Sensei Watanabe's son, Cam, makes a virtual replica of himself to keep an eye on the homefront while he is out on Ranger missions.
 It winds up that Cam made a virtual replica with a personality opposite of his own (laid back, great at sports) because he feels insecure about his real personality.
 Pretty heady stuff for a kid's show.

 Families can talk about...